GenomiqueENS/AsaruSim/README.md

 ```
 ## Acknowledgements

-We extend our heartfelt thanks to [Youyupei](https://github.com/youyupei) for developing SLSim [https://github.com/youyupei/SLSim], which laid the groundwork for `wf-SLSim` workflow.
-Our enhancements build upon SLSim's approach to simulate single-cell sequencing reads, aiming to broaden its applicability and utility in the research community.
+- We would like to express our gratitude to [Youyupei](https://github.com/youyupei) for the development of [SLSim](https://github.com/youyupei/SLSim), which has been foundational to the `AsaruSim` workflow.
+- Additionally, our thanks go to the teams behind [Badread](https://github.com/rrwick/Badread) and [Sparsim](https://gitlab.com/sysbiobig/sparsim), whose tools are integral to the `AsaruSim` workflow.

 ## Support and Contributions